 Actively participate in Project teams/Task group and, in some cases, lead the project team or Task group, which might be established to develop specific projects or investigations.

-Respond to the WGITA Chair, on its own behalf or due to a general agreement, any comments or amendments corresponding to documents, reports, working plans, meeting’s agenda and minutes, and projects developed by member-SAIs, and to WGITA products, terms of reference, strategic plan and Website contents.
+Respond to the WGITA Chair through comments or amendments relating to documents, reports, working plans, meeting agenda and minutes, projects developed by member-SAIs, and to WGITA products, terms of reference, strategic plan and Website contents.

-Cooperate in an efficient and effective manner with project or investigation leaders, according to the tasks and responsibilities entrusted.
+Cooperate in an efficient and effective manner with project leaders, according to the tasks and responsibilities entrusted.
 The terms established in the corresponding working plan must be considered.

 Present to the project leader, on its own behalf or due to a Project team/Task Group’s initiative, comments or amendments in relation to the respective sub–group’s documents and projects.